section-engineering-education/engineering-education/content/articles/the-complete-roadmap-to-blockchain-development/index.md

 It is quite evident that blockchain technology will affect crucial aspects of our lives thus creating a myriad of opportunities for blockchain developers in the near future.
 This tutorial will give you a road map on how you can become a blockchain developer and prepare yourself for the future.
 As the adage says "Opportunity favors the prepared mind".

-In this fun-filled tutorial, you will learn how to create a smart contract on top of the ethereum blockchain.
-Oh no! what is a smart contract? what is an ethereum blockchain?
-I thought the blockchain was just one thing.
-Relax! you will get a definition of all the buzzwords and so much more.
-Somebody with no technical background can follow along with this tutorial, the implementation is what separates the chaff from the wheat Lol!.
+Somebody with no technical background can follow along with this tutorial, the implementation is what separates the chaff from the wheat.

 ### Blockchain development introduction
 A blockchain is a network of computers connected in some way and they collectively run what is called a blockchain client.
 The bitcoin blockchain,binance smart chain, and the ethereum blockchain are examples of blockchain clients.
 In blockchain development, we have two types of developers namely:-